Divine Providence

 The Day Orlando Died

 It was Memorial Day, May 26, 2008, and a beautiful day outside.
-Orlando and I had built a second home in a new development called Campus Woods in North Newton and moved in 1992.
+Orlando and I had built our second home in a new development called Campus Woods in North Newton and moved there in 1992.
 He was proud of his property and kept it very tidy.
 That day we decided to finish the landscape area at the back of our property next to the shelter belt.
 We went to our neighbor Alco store to get several bags of mulch to start the project.
 We assembled the tools needed and wheeled the bags to the back of the lot.
 After several more trips to Alco to get the needed mulch, and after spreading it all on the area, we got the job finished.

 I heard the phone ringing and went in the screened porch to begin a conversation with daughter Cindy who lived in Peoria, Illinois at the time.
 Orlando had wheeled the tools to the garage to put away.
 After a little while I heard Orlando calling for me to come in the house as he was experiencing chest pains.
 I terminated the phone call and went in to find him in the recliner.
 He soon jumped up and dashed to the bathroom and threw up.
 When he returned he said, “You better call an ambulance as I’m having severe chest pains.”
 I made the call and in about ten minutes the ambulance arrived.
 By that time he had again dashed to the bathroom.
 By then the local policeman was at the door followed by the ambulance crew.
 Orlando had passed out in the small bathroom and landed in the corner partly against the door.
 The crew got him out and on a gurney in the garage.